Inner Lens

 1. Attention and presence

-Inner Lens begins with noticing.
+Inner Lens begins with slowing down and noticing.

 Photography is an art of observation.